phanein/deepwalk/README.rst

 | *Macro-F1 (%)*  | 21.08 | 23.98 | 25.71 | 26.73 | 27.68 | 28.28 | 28.88 | 28.70 | 28.21 |
 +-----------------+-------+-------+-------+-------+-------+-------+-------+-------+-------+

 **Note that the current version of DeepWalk is based on a newer version of gensim, which may have a different implementation of the word2vec model.
-To completely reproduce the results in our paper, you will probably have to install an older version of gensim(``gensim==0.10.2``).**
+To completely reproduce the results in our paper, you will probably have to install an older version of gensim(version 0.10.2).**

 Requirements
 ------------